oicr-gsi/shesmu/docs/input-formats.md

     {
        "authentication": null,
        "url": "http://some.url/format/endpoint",
-       "ttl": 10
+       "ttl": 10,
+       "timeout": 20
     }

-where `url` is the URL to download the data and `ttl` is the number of minutes to cache the data for.
+where `url` is the URL to download the data, `ttl` is the number of minutes to cache the data for, and `timeout` is the number of minutes to permit the download to continue.
+A `timeout` of `-1` will cause requests to download indefinitely.
 If no authentication is required, `null` can be used for `"authentication"`.
 Alternatively, it can be one of the following authentication methods.